exercism/docs/building/tooling/test-generators.md

 # Test Generators

-A Test Generator is a track-specifc piece of software that can automatically generate a practice exercise's tests.
+A Test Generator is a track-specifc piece of software to automatically generate a practice exercise's tests.
-It will do this by converting the exercise's JSON test cases to tests in the format of that track.
+It does this by converting the exercise's JSON test cases to tests in the track's language.

 ## Benefits

-The are three key benefits from having a Test Generator:
+Some benefits of having a Test Generator are:

-1. Adding exercises is simpler and faster.
+1. Exercises can be added faster
-2. Automate "boring" parts of adding an exercise.
+2. Automates "boring" parts of adding an exercise
-3. Easy to sync tests with latest canonical data.
+3. Easy to sync tests with latest canonical data

 ## Use cases

 In general, one runs a Test Generator to either:

-1. Generate the tests for a new exercise
+1. Generate the tests for a _new_ exercise
-2. Update the tests of an existing exercise
+2. Update the tests of an _existing_ exercise

 ### Generate tests for new exercise

 Adding a Test Generator for a new exercise allows one to generate its tests file(s).
-Provided the Test Generator itself has already been implemented, adding support for the new exercise will be (far) less work than writing it from scratch.
+Provided the Test Generator itself has already been implemented, generating the tests for the new exercise will be (far) less work than writing them from scratch.

 ### Update tests of existing exercise

 Once an exercise has a Test Generator, you can re-run it to update/sync the exercise with its latest canonical data.
-We recommend doing this periodically, to check if there are problematic test cases that need to be updated or new tests that you might want to include.
+We recommend doing this periodically, to check if there are problematic test cases that need to be updated or new tests you might want to include.

 ## Starting point